Texera/texera.github.io/content/en/blog/enhanced-udf-editor/index.md

 #### Acknowledgements
-Thanks to Yicong Huang, Prof. Chen Li, and the Texera team, for their help in the project and this blog.
+Thanks to Prof. Chen Li and the Texera team for their help in the project and this blog.